There's A Lot That Goes Into Feeling Good.

 Quality of Life After Breast Cancer Treatment

-Even though your diagnosis may be similar to another person’s, the way breast cancer impacts your life is unique.
+Even though your diagnosis was similar to others’, the way breast cancer has impacted your life is unique.

 What is quality of life?